mwittig/thing-it-node/README.md

 Let's try to set up a simple - but not too simple - home automation scenario:

 1. Two LEDs representing e.g. two lamps.
-1. An LDR to detect the ambient light in a room and event processing to switch both lamps if the light goes below some threshold.
+1. A Photocell to detect the ambient light in a room and event processing to switch on both lamps if the light goes below some threshold.
 1. Two buttons to toggle the state of each lamps.
 1. A simple (mobile capable) web application to toggle the state of both lamps individually and together and to display the event under 2 - alternatively to using the buttons.